Spring 2026: Phl 820 – Being and Time

 Presentation & Write-Up

-Each student will be responsible for working out introductory presentations, which should function as a platform for our discussions.
-Please focus on selected aspects of the readings; desired length of presentations: around 25 minutes.
-Please distribute a brief write-up/overview of what you will be talking about by Tueasday at noon.
+Each student will be responsible for working out introductory presentations on one selected concept in Being and Time, which should function as a platform for our discussions.
+Please focus on the primary text; ask yourself how you can articulate the connections, what’s central, and and desired length of presentations: around 25 minutes.
+Please distribute a brief write-up/overview of what you will be talking about by Sunday at noon.
 Your write-up should have a length of 2-3 pages.
 A write-up differs from a handout (used during a presentation); i.e., the write-up should consists of a coherent text that either interprets, reflects on, or explains the primary material.
 Let’s call it a “miniature-paper” that everyone reads before class.
-Note: the reading material should be the absolute focus of your presentation.
+Try to be as clear as possible and help everyone in class to understand the point from which you approach your topic, issue, text, or philosopher (in this case: sections!).
+Note: the reading material should be the absolute focus of your presentation; everyone will gain from hermeneutic virtues!
 Free floating discussions that are completely unrelated to the readings are to be avoided by all means.

 General Remark

 Given that this is a graduate seminar, I expect self-motivation, autonomy, civility, as well as self-responsibility.
-My seminars are completely open: you can always bring in your own positions or criticize others.
-My job is to clarify thoughts.
+My seminars are completely open: you can always bring in your own positions, criticize others, or ask questions.
+There are no boundaries.
+My job is to think via clarifying thoughts of others.
 The attendance requires the willingness to intensively study the texts selected for class.

 Final Paper

 The class essay should be well researched and should present a substantial reflection on some parts of the material discussed in class.
 I expect excellent papers in regard to research, form, and content.
 The paper should be accompanied by an abstract of no more than 150 words.
-The paper should be “conference style,” i.e., it should have a length of around 15 pages and, ideally, could be presented at a conference.
+The paper should be “conference style,” i.e., it should have a length of around 12 (no more than 15) pages and, ideally, could be presented at a conference or be used as a seed manuscript for the summer scholar fellowship competition.
+This paper can also expository, but remember: a good expository paper is not to be confused with a summary of what you have read; rather, it reveals something about the issue that the text tries to address.
+It tries to help us understand the text better.

 DFs